Online vs. On-Campus: Which Mode of Learning Is Best for You?

 Best for: Students who need to slow the pace of their school down in order to juggle work or family obligations but are willing to spend a longer time achieving their degree in order to do so.

 Hopefully this has shed some light on your optimal mode of learning.
 If you have decided, that’s great!
-Time to start narrowing down what schools or programs you want to apply to.
+It’s now time to start narrowing down what schools or programs to which you want to apply.
 If you are still on the fence or have some questions, keep reading.
-The self Q&A or expert interview may help you with anything you might be unsure about.
+A self Q&A or expert interview may help you with any uncertainties.

 Choosing Your Online Master’s Format: A Self Q&A